guilhermegarcia/praat/judgement.md

 ### Looping begins at 2 to remove Subject column ('file name'),
-### which is redundant given ID and name variables
+### which is redundant given ID and name variables.
 ### To remove stimulus column as well, start from 3

 for col from 2 to ncols_experiment